tytydraco/yessleep/out/People_Are_Removing_Things_From_Their_Bodies.md

 Suddenly all fear and anxiety focused away from the horrors around me onto the foreign objects skillfully molded within my teeth by my dentist’s hands.
 The fillings seemed to swell inside their dentin casing until pain shot out in agonizing, pulsing flashes.
 Never in my life had I felt an impulse so strong as mine to remove the source.
 Removing those metal fillings was paramount to my existence, and I plunged my fingers into my mouth, tugging away helplessly, eager to make the pain subside.

 I spotted a few rocks by the edge of the sidewalk.
-Only remember the vibrations in my skull as I ground my teeth upon the rocks with my jaws.
-I remember the pain and the pain subsiding, nothing else.
+I only faintly remember the vibrations in my skull as I ground my teeth upon the rocks with my jaws.
+I remember the pain becoming everything before finally subsiding.
+Nothing else.
 When I regained awareness, I was on all fours, staring down at fragments of my own shattered teeth.
 Among the debris I saw the small metal fillings that had been the most threatening thing to my survival just moments earlier.
 It was over.

 Sixteen people died from self-inflicted wounds, and the reports have been flooding the news cycle of dozens of more cases of self-mutilation throughout our town.
 People ripped surgical screws from bone, hip replacements, fillings and in one instance, a metal plate from one's own skull before the individual died.
 The rain had brought something in that day, of that I am positive.
 Some instinctual and overwhelming urge to purge our bodies of foreign objects.